CreoDAMO/REPAR/README.md

 ---

-Built with ❤️ for justice | Powered by Cosmos SDK, Coinbase, Circle, NVIDIA, Open AI, Claude Sonnet,Grok, Deepseek & Manus "Justice delayed is justice denied, but mathematics is eternal."
+Built with ❤️ for justice | Powered by Cosmos SDK, Coinbase, Circle, NVIDIA, Open AI, Claude Sonnet, Grok, Deepseek & Manus "Justice delayed is justice denied, but mathematics is eternal."

 ---